Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 - National Coordinating Centre for Health Technology Assessment

-D The following individuals were selected from clinical specialist and patient advocate nominations from the non-manufacturer/sponsor consultees and commentators.
-They participated in the Appraisal Committee discussions and provided evidence to inform the Appraisal Committee’s deliberations.
-They gave their expert personal view on infliximab and adalimumab for the treatment of Crohn’s disease by attending the initial Committee discussions and/or providing written evidence to the Committee.
+B The following individuals were selected from clinical specialist and patient advocate nominations from the non-manufacturer/sponsor consultees and commentators.
+They participated in the Appraisal Committee discussions and provided evidence to inform the Appraisal Committee's deliberations.
+They gave their expert personal view on infliximab and adalimumab for the treatment of Crohn's disease (review of technology appraisal guidance 40) by attending the initial Committee discussion and/or providing written evidence to the Committee.
 They are invited to comment on the ACD.

 - Mr Charlie Croft, nominated by the National Association for Colitis and Crohn's Disease - patient expert